-In 2010, we partnered once again with the New Jersey State Council on the Arts to develop Art Matters, a program that promotes the public value of the arts through research and videos that share stories of communities transformed and enlivened by the arts.
+In 2010, we partnered again with the New Jersey State Council on the Arts on the Art Matters project, producing a series of videos to share stories of people and communities transformed and enlivened by the arts.

 ArtPride created the Thrive Arts Conference in 2012 to confront evolving challenges and embrace new opportunities facing the field.
 This biennial event brings together hundreds of industry professionals and has grown into the state’s preeminent conference dedicated exclusively to New Jersey arts professionals.